RamiKrispin/vscode-r/README.md

 - Comes with R's core dependencies (Debian packages, etc.)

 As mentioned above, you can run RStudio inside a container using a containerized RStudio Server.
-The Rocker project provides a built-in and ready to use images with RStduio Server.
+The Rocker project provides a built-in and ready to use images with RStudio Server.
 While it is not in the scope of this tutorial, it is a good alternative for VScode with the following limitations:
 - It is under an AGPL-3 license and therefore, cannot be used for enterprise
 - Required some additional modifications and settings (e.g., mount local folders, git, etc.)